unicode-org/message-format-wg/guidelines/goals.md

  2. Express other variance in translation, due to linguistic and regional features, the presentation media, context, circumstance, and other factors.

- 3. Represent structured data alongside translations, such as markup, comments, and metadata.
+ 3. Express formattable data, such as numbers, dates, currencies, and units.

- 4. Ensure interoperability with existing interchange formats, in particular with XLIFF.
+ 4. Represent structured data alongside translations, such as markup, comments, and metadata.

- 5. Ensure that the standard can integrate with existing TMS and CAT toolchains.
+ 5. Ensure compatibility with the localization roundtrip workflows.

  6. Enable the creation of implementations, frameworks and tools building on top of the standard, manifesting different ideas and programming paradigms,